snail007/goproxy/README.md

 If there is no -a or -F or --auth-url parameters, it means to turn off the authentication.

 #### **5.8.KCP protocol transmission**
-The KCP protocol requires a -B parameter to set a password to encrypt and decrypt data.
+The KCP protocol requires a -B parameter which can set a password to encrypt and decrypt data.

 HTTP first level proxy(VPS,IP:22.22.22.22)
 `./proxy socks -t kcp -p ":38080" -B mypassword`